ForeBoard Home

 Beyond the base pairing math, Vegas has three optional rules that ForeBoard supports.
 Toggle any combination on at round creation.
 Each one can compound the swing on certain holes.

 The Flip.
-When the losing team gets blown out on a hole — meaning their best score is still worse than the winning team's worst score — their composite is flipped before the points are calculated.
-The high ball becomes the tens digit.
+When the losing team gets blown out on a hole — meaning their best ball is worse than the other team's worst ball — their team score is flipped before the points are calculated.
+The high ball flips from the unit digit, to the tens digit.

-- Team A wins.
-Team B's lowest score (5) is greater than Team A's highest score (4) — Team B got beaten on every ball.
+• Team A wins.
+Team B's best ball (5) is worse than Team A's worst ball (4) — Team B got beaten on every ball.

-- The Flip triggers: Team B's composite flips from 58 to 85.
+• The Flip triggers: Team B's team score flips from 58 to 85.

-The Flip never changes who wins — it just amplifies the margin when the losing team gets completely outplayed.
-Punishes blowouts.
+The Flip never changes who wins — it just amplifies the margin.

 Double on Par 5s.
 The winning team's points are doubled on every par 5 hole.
 A 10-point swing becomes 20; a 50-point swing becomes 100.
-Simple multiplier that adds risk/reward to long holes, where blow-ups are more common.
+Simple multiplier that adds risk/reward to long holes, where bigger numbers are more common.

 Birdie Doubles.
-When the winning team makes a birdie, that hole's points are doubled.
+When the winning team makes a birdie or better, that hole's points are doubled.
 A clean 5-point win turns into a 10-point win.
 Rewards aggressive play.

 These stack.
-Birdie Doubles + Double on Par 5s on the same hole = 4× the points.
-A winning team that makes a birdie on a par 5 with a Flip-triggering blowout could turn a single hole into a 100+ point swing — round-defining.
+A birdie on a par 5 = 4× the points.
+A winning team that makes a birdie (or better) on a par 5 with a Flip-triggering blowout could turn a single hole into a 100+ point swing.

 House rules outside the variations